mehulagg/gitlab_test/doc/user/project/import/index.md

 In the event of merging two GitLab instances together (for example, both instances have existing data on them and one can't be wiped), refer to the instructions in [Migrating from self-hosted GitLab to GitLab.com](#migrating-from-self-hosted-gitlab-to-gitlabcom).

+Additionally, you can migrate users using the [Users API](../../../api/users.md) with an admin user.